 Track mobile worker location

 Using the Field Maps mobile app to track location requires that the mobile users be members of your organization, have the privilege to view content shared with their organization (through Content > View content shared with organization), and have a license for ArcGIS Tracker.
-The license is available as an add-on for all user types.
+This license is included in the Field Worker user type and is available as an add-on for all other user types.
 For information about privileges and user types, see User types, roles, and privileges for ArcGIS Online or User types, roles, and privileges for ArcGIS Enterprise.

 The Track Viewer web app has its own set of requirements for viewing location tracks and creating and sharing track views.
 For more information, see Requirements for Tracker.